square/square-nodejs-sdk/doc/api/orders.md

 # Batch Retrieve Orders

-Retrieves a set of [Order](/doc/models/order.md)s by their IDs.
+Retrieves a set of [orders](/doc/models/order.md) by their IDs.

-If a given Order ID does not exist, the ID is ignored instead of generating an error.
+If a given order ID does not exist, the ID is ignored instead of generating an error.

 ```ts
 async batchRetrieveOrders(